 To my eye, there's nothing more appealing than completely unspoiled woodland terrain; the opportunity to watch nature at work year round is nothing short of enthralling.
 The woods provide the perfect habitat for birds and other wildlife, which are losing ground to senseless, greedy humans by the minute.
 I've done my best to keep the footprint of my house as small as practical, and my impact on the rest of the land at zero.
 For instance, I spent quite a bit of money making sure I didn't need to fell any trees getting electric service.

 My lack of lawn is not only a benefit to the environment, but to my wallet as well.
 I have no equipment, fuel, chemicals or other products to purchase (or lawn service to hire, if I were so inclined).
-Plus, the woods keep the house—and indeed the whole property—a minimum of five degrees cooler than developed areas during the summer months.
+Plus, the woods keep the house—and indeed the whole property—at least five degrees cooler than developed areas during the summer months.

 And now, a word or two about gardening—or, in my case, naturalization.
 Well-planned natural gardens offer many benefits besides beauty: they attract pollinating insects, birds and other wildlife, and create their own ecosystems over time.
 Best of all, they require little or no effort to maintain.
 I'm looking forward to the house being done so I can get to work on the landscaping.
-I have over a dozen books on the subject, and I hope one day to have gardens such as this (located, as it happens, over the septic disposal bed):
+I have over a dozen books on the subject, and I hope one day to have beautiful, natural gardens such as this (located, as it happens, over the septic disposal bed):

 About Leaf Blowers